AngelLagr/simple-password-manager/README.md

 ## Description

-**Password Manager** is a secure application developed in Python with a modern graphical interface using `customtkinter`.
+**Password Manager** is a simple graphical interface using `customtkinter` to manage locally your password.

 It allows you to store, generate, display, and delete passwords locally encrypted with AES-GCM 256-bit encryption.